Harry-Linner/2025ADS/project8/MapReduce_Experiment_Report.md

 ## 1. Background Introduction

-&nbsp;&nbsp;&nbsp;&nbsp;MapReduce is a programming model and an associated implementation for processing and generating large data sets with a parallel, distributed algorithm on a cluster.
-The model is a specialization of the divide-and-conquer paradigm, where the problem is divided into independent sub-problems, solved in parallel, and then the results are combined to form the final solution.
+&nbsp;&nbsp;&nbsp;&nbsp;MapReduce is a programming model and an associated implementation for processing and generating large data sets with a parallel, distributed algorithm on a cluster.The problem is divided into independent sub-problems, solved in parallel, and then the results are combined to form the final solution.

 &nbsp;&nbsp;&nbsp;&nbsp;The MapReduce model consists of two main functions:
 - **Map()**: Takes a key-value pair as input and produces a set of intermediate key-value pairs.